nestordemeure/letMeNERSCthatForYou/README.md

 - improve source answer setup
   - simplify number promtp to ask number in just `[number]` format?
   - ask in prompt for them to be put at the end of the message?
-- harden model against error (input size, model failure, etc: if retying is not enough then we should return an error message to the user)
-  - log any error?

 Model:
 - have a Vicuna-based setup